hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 # Consensus to Include These

 * Critical shortcomings of the [First Implementation Draft](https://github.com/quicwg/base-drafts/wiki/First-Implementation-Draft).
-These are not yet known.
+None have been identified to date.

 * Further revisions to mechanisms in the First Implementation Draft (e.g. changes to the public header format, connection close).